“The measure of intelligence is the ability to change.” –

 They’ve chosen to put quality ahead of profit margins, and I respect that.

-All right, I think my Awakened Alchemy review has given you a good idea of what this company has to offer, and their overall approach to cognitive enhancement.
+I think this Awakened Alchemy review has given you a good idea of what the company is all about, and what Awaken can do for you.

 Please leave any comments below, and I’ll get back to you right away.